RGuinn1207/Russian/README.md

 # Russian
 Russian Keyboard Registry Script

+This will help, again help you not recieve ransome ware on your network/computer.

 Download the .reg file.
 Double-click the reg file
 hit alt-shift to switch from your main keyboard language and russian.